-(M, 65): "My only experience with "current therapy" was with a Merck interferon-free trial, but it did include ribavirin.
+(M, 65): "My only experience with 'current therapy' was with a Merck interferon-free trial, but it did include ribavirin.
 I had a major episode of atrial fibrillation during the trial and I was taken off the trial.
 I am now hoping to get treated with a medication which does not interfere with my heart medications."

-See links in Section 2.1.
 The main impacts we see on caregivers are poverty, a sense of isolation, and uncertainty about the future.
 Poverty is due to their untreated HCV+ partner's/parent's/child's inability to lend support to the family, followed by the increased medical expenses as their condition deteriorates.
+Often they experience a financial double-whammy if their CHC partner has been unable to have a normal working-life, and when the partner goes through treatment or serious phases of their illness, the caregiver may have to alter his/her working life as well.
 Caregivers often feel isolated due to stigma against those with hepatitis C and ignorance about how it is spread.
 They also spend much of their time looking after their HCV+ family member, or doing the chores the family member no longer can do, which cuts down on the time they used to have to socialize.
-There is little way to plan for a future when you don't know how long your partner will be able to live independently, or to live at all; uncertain if your partner will be able to benefit from the new HCV drugs, or if he or she will develop liver cancer or need a liver transplant before they are accessible.
-Some voices:
+There is little way to plan for a future when you don't know how long your partner will be able to live independently, or to live at all; uncertain if your partner will be able to benefit from the new HCV drugs, or if he or she will develop liver cancer or need a liver transplant before these new treatments are accessible.